aptima-ai/aptima_framework/docs/ten_framework/preparation.md

 ln -sf /usr/local/opt/llvm/bin/clang-tidy /usr/local/bin/clang-tidy
 ```

-To build various language bindings for the TEN framework, you can install the required languages using the following command:
+To build various language bindings for the APTIMA framework, you can install the required languages using the following command:

 ```shell
 brew install python golang